sriramshivaganesh/Jean-Station-app/jean-station/README.md

 To start the project run the app.py and upload data of your wish using postman

-example json data is the form of
+example json data is in the form of

     {